 London 2012 Olympic Park Tour

 Can The Olympic Games provide a lasting legacy for those in London’s East End?
 Will the 500 acre Olympic Park and surrounding boroughs become a ‘destination’ to rival the West End of the city?
-On our post Jubilympic Tour of London, we walked around the perimeter of the Olympic Park with 2012 Guided Tours to see if ‘the other Stratford’ is ready to be more than The Games, now that 2012 is all over…
+We walked around the perimeter of the Olympic Park with 2012 Guided Tours to see if ‘the other Stratford’ is ready to be more than The Games, now that 2012 is all over…

 “Why are they knocking down the Olympic Pool Dad?
 Don’t Eastenders like Swimming”

 Throughout the run-up to the 2012 Olympic Games much was made of the Olympic legacy so it’s a bit of a surprise to find workers at the Olympic Park dismantling the sides of the swimming pool enabling us to see right into it.
 But our guide assures us the world class Aquatics Centre won’t be disappearing altogether, unlike the Olympic spectators and athletes.
 While other Olympic buildings are being sent off around the world for future sporting events like Glasgow’s Commonwealth Games, parts of the Aquatics Centre will be a permanent fixture in Stratford.
 But not in its Olympic form; with seating for 17,500 it was just way too big for locals.
 So the builders are working on reshaping the building, making it more compact.
 By 2014 the re-opened pool will host aqua aerobics classes and swimming competitions, like any other community pool.
 And a swim will apparently cost less than a fiver.
 And you’ll be able to tell your mates you swam in the pool where nine world and twenty five Olympic records were made.

 Why has the Olympic park become a building site?